apache/yetus/asf-site-src/source/documentation/in-progress/precommit-robots.md

 Azure Pipelines
 ===============

+    NOTE: Azure Pipelines support is not stable and should be viewed as experimental, at best.

 TRIGGER: ${TF_BUILD}=True

 Azure Pipelines support has only been tested on the Ubuntu VM with GitHub as the source repository.
 It automatically configures `--patch-dir` to be `${BUILD_ARTIFACTSTAGINGDIRECTORY}/yetus`.
 While the URL to the console is provided in the report, links are not provided due to the URLs to artifacts not being available at runtime.

+As of this writing, Azure Pipelines has moved to a custom moby build for the 'docker' executable.
+As a result, `--docker` is not supported.

 Circle CI
 =========